Magnum Editions: A New Collection

 “Our starting point for defining this collection was based on exactly this,” Jacob adds, “We’ve selected a collection of images that are timeless.”
 The images on offer represent some of the breadth of vision and practice the collective embodies.
 Images like those by Guy Le Querrec, Micha Bar-Am, and Stuart Franklin – whose famed ‘Tank Man’ image is included – represent Magnum photographers’ work documenting the pivotal political and historic events of the last hundred-odd years.
 Eve Arnold, David ‘Chim’ Seymour, and Burt Glinn’s images capture the bombast and glamor of on-set work during Hollywood’s heyday, in contrast to the quieter observations of Raymond Depardon and Elliott Erwitt – whose photographs of New York shy from the postcard depictions of that most-photographed city to capture fleeting yet beautiful moments.

 René Burri – well known for his black and white architectural images of works (or indeed whole cities) by Niemeyer and Le Corbusier here captures post war modernism in explosive color.
 Likewise Constantine Manos, whose early work was in black and white, shifted toward color for his best-known book projects American Color and American Color 2; an image from the former is included here.
-Nikos Economopoulos’ work in Cuba, David Alan Harvey’s in Latin America, and Bruno Barbey’s in Morocco see these photographers engaging with, and harnessing the brilliance of light, shadow, and color, in the settings which for them provided so much inspiration.
+Nikos Economopoulos’ work in Cuba and Bruno Barbey’s in Morocco see these photographers engaging with, and harnessing the brilliance of light, shadow, and color, in the settings which for them provided so much inspiration.

 Magnum at its heart is a cooperative, this — the first selection of images available in the 8×10″ format — nods toward the variety of timeless, classic works within the collective.